-4.2.2.
-Joint Angle Limits
+4.2.2 Joint Angle Limits

-Each joint of the human body has a minimum and a maximum limit of angle of bend that is possible to achieve.
+Each joint of the human body has a minimum and a maximum limit of angle of bend that is possible to achieve as demonstrated by Fig. 5.
 For instance, it is not possible to bend the arm at the elbow joint below 10 degrees.
 However, such a pose might have been represented in some of the permutations.
 This is taken care of by joint angle limits.
 All poses, which have at least one joint whose angle crosses either the maximum or the minimum limit, are marked invalid and are not considered for further processing.